Mushroom cloud: Description

 The shape of the cloud is influenced by the local atmospheric conditions and wind patterns.
 The fallout distribution is predominantly a downwind plume.
 However, if the cloud reaches the tropopause, it may spread against the wind, because its convection speed is higher than the ambient wind speed.
 At the tropopause, the cloud shape is roughly circular and spread out.
 The initial color of some radioactive clouds can be colored red or reddish-brown, due to presence of nitrogen dioxide and nitric acid, formed from initially ionized nitrogen, oxygen, and atmospheric moisture.
 In the high-temperature, high-radiation environment of the blast, ozone is also formed.
-It is estimated that each megaton of yield produces about 5000 tons of nitrogen oxides.
+It is estimated that each megaton of yield produces about 5,000 tons of nitrogen oxides.
+A higher-yield detonation can carry the nitrogen oxides from the burst high enough in atmosphere to cause significant depletion of the ozone layer.
 Yellow and orange hues have also been described.
 This reddish hue is later obscured by the white colour of water/ice clouds, condensing out of the fast-flowing air as the fireball cools, and the dark colour of smoke and debris sucked into the updraft.
 The ozone gives the blast its characteristic corona discharge-like smell.

-The droplets of condensed water gradually evaporate, leading to the cloud's apparent disappearance.
-The radioactive particles, however, remain suspended in the air, and the now-invisible cloud continues depositing fallout along its path.

-The stem of the cloud is gray to brown in a groundburst, as large amounts of dust, dirt, soil, and debris are sucked into the mushroom cloud.
-Airbursts produce white, steamy stems.
-Groundbursts produce dark mushroom clouds, containing irradiated material from the ground in addition to the bomb and its casing, and therefore produce more radioactive fallout, with larger particles that readily deposit locally.

-A higher-yield detonation can carry the nitrogen oxides from the burst high enough in atmosphere to cause significant depletion of the ozone layer.
+The distribution of radiation in the mushroom cloud varies with the yield of the explosion, type of weapon, fusion–fission ratio, burst altitude, terrain type, and weather.
+In general, lower-yield explosions have about 90% of their radioactivity in the mushroom head and 10% in the stem.
+In contrast, megaton-range explosions tend to have most of their radioactivity in the lower third of the mushroom cloud.
+The fallout may appear as dry, ash-like flakes, or as particles too small to be visible; in the latter case, the particles are often deposited by rain.
+Large amounts of newer, more radioactive particles deposited on skin can cause beta burns, often presenting as discolored spots and lesions on the backs of exposed animals.
+The fallout from the Castle Bravo test had the appearance of white dust and was nicknamed Bikini snow; the tiny white flakes resembled snowflakes, stuck to surfaces, and had a salty taste.
+In Operation Wigwam, 41.4% of the fallout consisted of irregular opaque particles, slightly over 25% of particles with transparent and opaque areas, approximately 20% of microscopic marine organisms, and 2% of microscopic radioactive threads of unknown origin.